 Enneagram Type 4 & Shame

-Enneagram type fours should learn to be more empathetic and friendly with others and be a supporting figure rather than someone in constant need of support.
-Remember to take deep breaths when your emotions are getting overwhelming, and find a calm place in your mind to settle down and become self-aware to prevent overreacting and saying things you’ll regret.
+Enneagram Type Fours should learn to give others the benefit of the doubt and consider their needs before making assumptions.
+Remember to take deep breaths when your emotions are overwhelming, and find a calm place to settle down and become self-aware to prevent overreacting and saying things you’ll regret.

-Healthy Ways Enneagram Types Can Overcome Feelings Of Shame
+13 Healthy Ways For Enneagram Types To Overcome Feelings Of Shame

 - Clarify Expectations With Others